Sophia of Nassau: Queen of Sweden and Norway

-During the union crisis of 1895, when the Norwegian wished to have their own embassies, the royal family had a family council at the sick bed of the queen in the presence of the German Emperor William II.
+During the union crisis of 1895, when the Norwegians wished to have their own embassies, the royal family had a family council at the sick bed of the queen in the presence of the German Emperor William II.
 William recommended united German-Swedish military intervention, but Sophia firmly forbade anything of the sort, told the Emperor that he did not understand the situation and advocated friendly negotiations.
 During the crisis of 1898, the Norwegians began to use their own flag, Oscar II threatened to abdicate and Prime Minister Boström to resign.
 The queen calmed the situation and convinced them both to remain at their posts.
 Queen Sophia is credited with using her influence to prevent military intervention and war during the dissolution of the union Sweden-Norway in 1905.

 Queen dowager

 In 1907, Oscar II died and she became queen dowager.
 Though she no longer could exert any influence upon the affairs of state, she kept herself updated on politics.
 The dissolution of the union Sweden-Norway meant she no longer visited Norway, but she continued her trips to Great Britain and the continent: in 1909, for example, she visited Germany by car.
 She spent her last years engaging in philanthropy and in the Sophiahemmet, where she continued to be the acting chairperson.
 Her last official assignment was the exam celebration of the nurses at Sophiahemmet, one of whom was her granddaughter Maria Bernadotte, daughter of Prince Oscar and Ebba Munck: when the turn came to Maria, Sophia forgot her words and embraced her.
 She died a few days later.

 Queen Sophia believed in the view of Queen Victoria of the United Kingdom: that the private life of a royal person should be a good example for her subjects, and she was a respected figure in this aspect.